 |Compulsory Courses (11)||Elective Courses (any 2)*|

 *Fall Protection and Confined Space Entry and Monitor will continue to be accepted as electives if accredited by ESC/OSSA.

 Please note that previously completed in-classroom ACSA courses will be accepted.

 New courses are being added and some existing courses are being revised, so please refer back to this page for updates.

-To register in the HSA program, submit the HSA application form via e-mail: firstname.lastname@example.org.
+To register in the NHSA program, submit the NHSA application form via e-mail: firstname.lastname@example.org.